 Todos Santos is a designated Pueblo Magico known for its art galleries, surf breaks, farm-to-table restaurants, and laid-back lifestyle.

-Description: Beachfront campground in a sandy lot on the area’s best beach for swimming and learning to surf, Cerritos Beach.
-Amenities include bathrooms (no shower), a restaurant and bar, and surf rentals and lessons.
-Walking distance from restaurants and shops.
+Cerritos Beach Campground is a sandy lot on the area’s best beach for swimming and learning to surf, Playa Los Cerritos or Cerritos Beach.
+Amenities include bathrooms (no shower).
+This beach has several restaurants and bars, horseback riding, and surfboard rentals.
 No hookups.

 Cataviña